Skip to main content

 • Vault-scoped sessions — created by agent-vault vault run.
 The vault is embedded in the session.
 No extra headers needed.

-• Instance-level agent tokens — created via agent invites.
-The agent must include an X-Vault header on every vault-scoped request to select which vault to use.
+• Instance-level agent tokens — created via agent-vault agent create.
+The agent must include an X-Vault header on /discover and /v1/proposals requests to select which vault to use.

 The X-Vault header

-Instance-level agent tokens must include X-Vault: {vault_name} on all vault-scoped requests (discover, proposals, credentials):
+Instance-level agent tokens must include X-Vault: {vault_name} on /discover and /v1/proposals requests:

 GET {AGENT_VAULT_ADDR}/discover